computationalmystic/augur-group6/documentation/sprint1/design.md

 ### User Interface Files

-1. first one
+1. ScoreCard.vue
-2. second one
+2. StreamChart.vue
-3. etc.
+3. RelativeLineChart.vue
+4. Tabs.vue

 ### Model Files (Database Access)

-1. first one
+1. ghtorrent.py
-2. second one
+2. facade.py
-3. etc
+3. ghtorrent/routes.py
+4. facade/routes.py

 ### Controller Files (API or other)

-1. first one
+1. router.js
-2. second one
+2. AugurApi.js
-3. etc.

 ## Describe languages you need to use, and any gaps in skills on your team.

 1. Python
-    - how you will use examples or learn what you need
+    - SQLAlchemy to query the database
+    - Run formulas on data to calculate score(s)
+    - Create the endpoint in the backend

 2. second language
-    - how you will use examples or learn what you need
+    - Access endpoint in the frontend
+    - Create charts with Vega-Lite to display data
+    - Mount the charts on a new page (ScoreCard.vue) with a new tab (Score) using a new route definition (/score)

 3. Skill gaps, if any, otherwise specify who is doing what
     - Gabe - Backend and frontend (python and js)
     - Felipe - Backend and frontend (python and js)